OWCP Longshore Disbursement System (LDS) 2013

 PII is provided to the agency in a variety of ways including:

-- Medical records and report from health care providers including physicians, hospitals, rehabilitation centers, and nurses.
+- Medical bills and other medical records and evaluations provided by a variety of health care professionals including physicians, hospitals, rehabilitation centers, and nurses.

-- Communication from workers attorneys' representing claimants and other parties of interest.
+- Communication between attorneys' representing claimants and responsible coal mine operators.

-- Other records of communication including notes on phone calls, letters, emails, etc
+- Other records of communication including notes on phone calls, letters, etc.

 What is the PII being collected, used, disseminated, or maintained?